 - Non-dairy milk - I use unsweetened soy milk as my go to dairy free milk for all of my cooking and baking.
 However, almond milk or oat milk would work well too.
 I wouldn't recommend using coconut milk as it will give it a coconut flavor.

-In a large liquid measuring cup or a bowl, mix together the non-dairy milk, oil, apple cider vinegar and vanilla extract.
-The vinegar mixed with the milk will become a buttermilk substitute.
+Step 3: In a large liquid measuring cup or a bowl, mix together the non-dairy milk, oil, apple cider vinegar and vanilla extract and set aside.
+The vinegar mixed with the milk will become a vegan buttermilk substitute.

-In a large mixing bowl, whisk together the 2 cups of plain flour, white sugar, nutmeg, baking powder, baking soda and salt.
-Set aside.
+Step 4: In a large mixing bowl, whisk together the 2 cups of plain flour, white sugar, nutmeg, baking powder, baking soda and salt.

-Next, prepare the fruit.
-In a small bowl, add 1 tablespoon of flour to the 1 cup of chopped fruit and combine until the fruit is covered in flour.
+Step 5: Next, prepare the fruit.
+In a small bowl, add 1 tablespoon of flour to the 1 cup of chopped fruit and combine until the fruit is coated in flour.
 The flour helps keep the fruit from all sinking to the bottom of the pan.

-Bake in the preheated oven for 48 minutes or until done.
-Take it out of the oven and place the baking dish on a cooling rack.
+Step 8: Bake in the preheated oven for 48 minutes or until done.
+Take the vegan coffee cake out of the oven and place the baking dish on a cooling rack.
 Cool before cutting and serve with a cup of coffee or tea!

-I personally prefer this cake at room temperature but it will taste delicious warm as well.
+- I personally prefer this vegan coffee cake at room temperature but it will taste delicious warm as well.
 Just don't serve it right from the oven.

 Yes!
 If you are using large berries, you might want to slightly defrost them first.
 Small berries like blueberries don't need to be defrosted.

-No. Coffee cake gets its name because it's a cake that is served with coffee.
+No. Coffee cake gets its name because it's a cake that is served with coffee (although I love it with an afternoon tea).
 Usually it refers to a cake with a buttery crumb topping.

 The Best Vegan Coffee Cake With Berries